openedx/docs.openedx.org/source/developers/concepts/platform_overview.rst

 =========

-In addition to the backends and front-ends mentioned above, the platform is made of numerous 1st party libraries, that live in the `openedx`_ organization.
+In addition to the backends and front-ends mentioned above, the platform is made of numerous libraries, that live in the `openedx`_ organization.
 These libraries accomplish a variety of different tasks, and you can find more details about what they do in their READMEs.